HaHmada/Toolkit-To-Install-OrangeFox-For-Certus/README.md

 > **Note**: For Now Only Support Windows

-# You Can Make This Toolkit Yourself
+# You Can Make This Toolkit Yourself (Only For Windows 7 or New Version)

 <details>
 	 <summary><b>Click Here To Start Build</b></summary>